 - Stakeholder communication requirements

 Each stakeholder has their own needs and requirements which demand a unique communication strategy.
-These communication requirements, including the type, frequency, and method of communication, are central to the plan, and form a baseline upon which to perform project control. - Information to the communicated
+These communication requirements, including the type, frequency, and method of communication, are central to the plan, and form a baseline upon which to perform project control. - Information to be communicated

 The content of the communications, including language, format, and level of detail. - Person responsible (the sender)